Power Variability: Fixed

 Best Uses: Hunting, For the Range, Birdwatching, Wildlife Observation

 The Nikon Aculon A211 8X42 is the second most popular Nikon binocular to make it into our reviews, thanks to its aspherical fully multi-coated lenses with BaK-4 prism glass, Eco-Glass, and very wide field of view.
 It's also the cheapest binocular in our Nikon line-up.

-With such a huge reviewer fan base, I was obligated to feature the underrated Aculon and even gave it top spot in our best binoculars under $100 category, which you can check out here.
+With such a huge reviewer fan base, I was obligated to feature the underrated Aculon and even gave it top spot in our best binoculars under $100 category.
 While some people pass over the Aculon as a mediocre device, it seems to perform extremely well for those who give it a chance.
-Obviously, hundreds of people would say I’m right.
+Obviously, hundreds of people would say I'm right.
 Will you?

 If you like to root for the underdog, and you're after the low budget price for all the features that you need, then this Q&A is for you.
 Pore over every question to see if saving yourself a few hundred bucks will get you the extra bucks you need in the bed of your truck.